-What I am proudest of is that I have had the opportunity of experiencing both the public and private sectors.
-The working environment is more competitive in the private sector, you have to be better and more innovative than the others, and the mindset and management style are more guided towards the financial benefits of the firm.
-Whereas in the public sector, you have different motives as you are working for the public's interests and benefit.
+What I am proudest of that I have had the opportunity of experiencing both the public and private sectors.
+The working environment is more competitive in the private sector, you have to be better and more innovative than the others, the mindset and management style are more guided towards the financial benefits of the firm.
+Whereas in the public sector, you have different motives as you are working for the public interest, public benefits.